-Its sense of smell would be 35% higher than that of the dog; it allows him to locate his fellow deers and identify dangers.
+Its sense of smell would be 35% higher than that of the dog; which allows it to locate its fellow deers and identify dangers.
 Their hooves even have cushions that allow them to detect vibrations on the ground.

 The rut period takes place in between October and November.
 Females give birth in the spring.
 They usually have one or two fawns.
 More rarely, females can give birth to a third fawn.